 Tu-Anh Tran

-The first port of call for students at UM, the Montpellier Inter-University Library (BIU) gives students at the University of Montpellier access to all documents available on the platform.
+A go-to resource for students at the University of Montpellier, the Montpellier Interuniversity Library (BIU) gives students at the University of Montpellier access to all the materials available on the platform.

 • Scientific journals